Dr. Thomas Swan studied cognition and culture at Queen's University Belfast. He enjoys exploring the interplay between politics and culture.

-Biden's History of Racism
+10. Biden's History of Racism

 It would be unfair to say that Joe Biden is motivated solely by money and power.
 He is also motivated by offensively regressive beliefs about race.

-In 1975, he opposed desegregation efforts (busing black children to white schools) with use of some shaky "separate but equal" arguments from the 1890s.
+In 1975, he opposed desegregation efforts (busing black children to white schools) with the use of some shaky "separate but equal" arguments from the 1890s.
 The arguments might not have been so transparent if he hadn't praised a segregationist that same year, calling George Wallace's arguments "right."

 "I spent last summer going through the black sections of my town holding rallies in parks trying to get black men to understand it’s not unmanly to wear a condom, getting women to understand they can say no."

 Also in 2007, Biden said that Obama is making history because he is:

-Taken together, these remarks suggest Biden was only chosen as Obama's VP to appease white closet-racists who were afraid of a black President.
-Yet, in 2020, many African American voters appear to be supporting Biden precisely because of his association with Obama.
+Taken together, these remarks suggest that Biden was only chosen as Obama's VP to appease white closet-racists who were afraid of a black President.
+Yet, in 2020, many African American voters appeared to support Biden precisely because of his association with Obama.

-Biden's Lies and Plagiarism
+11. Biden's Lies and Plagiarism

 Biden also plagiarized five pages of an essay he claimed to have written in law school.
 He went on to plagiarize other politician's speeches without giving citation or credit to the original authors.
 Biden claimed to have been "dumb," presumably because "dishonest" would have sounded worse.